ChiCubed/InformaticsNotes/chapter2.md

 ```
 which of course evaulates to 70.

+While you could use variable constants for the above examples, there are some instances where it is useful to use `#define`s for other purposes.
+For example

 If you wish to define a type, you can use the `typedef` keyword.